2lambda123/iotaledger-wasp/docs/tutorial/blob.md

     blobHash = hash( fieldName1 || binaryChunk1 || fieldName2 || binaryChunk2 || ... || fieldNameN || binaryChunkN)
 ```

-There are two predefined field name which are interpreted by the VM while
+There are two predefined field names which are interpreted by the VM while
 deploying smart contracts from binary:

-- _fieldname_ = `"v"` is interpreted as _VM type_
+- _fieldname_ = `"v"` is interpreted as a _VM type_
-- _fieldname_ = `"p"` is interpreted as _smart contract program binary_
+- _fieldname_ = `"p"` is interpreted as a _smart contract program binary_

-If the field `"v"` is equal the string `"wasmtimevm"`, the binary chunk
+If the field `"v"` is equal to the string `"wasmtimevm"`, the binary chunk
-of `"p""` is interpreted as WebAssembly binary, loadable to the _Wasmtime_ wasm
+of `"p""` is interpreted as WebAssembly binary, loadable into the _Wasmtime_
-interpreter.
+Wasm VM.

-Another use_case for the _blob_ may be full collection of self described
+Another use_case for a _blob_ may be a full collection of self-described
-immutable data of the smart contract program:
+immutable data of a smart contract program:

 ```
     "v" : VM type